What Is llms.txt?

 - Treating it as a one time SEO trick instead of part of your documentation pipeline

-The power of llms.txt comes from focus and freshness.
-If it becomes another stale index, AI systems will fall back to crawling your site the old way.
+The value of llms.txt comes from focus and freshness.
+If it becomes outdated or overly broad, AI systems will simply rely on other sources instead.

 Next Steps for Developers and Organizations